Have you ever wondered why it seems like God doesn’t answer prayers? Many people struggle with this and some more than others.

 To begin with, it cannot be stressed enough that God does answer prayers for those who truly and deeply follow Him.
 Yet, He does not answer yes to everything we ask for.
 More on this in a minute, but the simplest understanding of this is that God gives one of three answers when we pray: Yes.
 No. Or, not yet.

 Sometimes God answers our prayers and says yes.
-At other times, He does hear our prayers but says no. God is not like Jim Carey in the movie Bruce Almighty who becomes God for a day.
+At other times, He does hear our prayers but says no. God is not like Jim Carrey in the movie Bruce Almighty who becomes God for a day.
 He pushes the “yes button” and indiscriminately answers everyone in the world’s prayers at the same time.

 While we cannot recommend the movie, everyone received what they prayed for and all hell broke loose.
 Chaos ensued.
 People were angry at God because of how things turned out that they did not foresee.

 God does not work this way.
-He is a good Father who is tuned into our life and what is good for us.
+He is a good Father who is tuned into our lives and what is good for us.
 Being eternal wisdom and knowledge, our loving Lord knows perfectly what’s best for us.
 Even more, He wishes to give only that which is good and beneficial to us and our eternal souls.

 When God says No

-When I was a teenager, I remember my baby brother crawling towards the hot stove and to touch it.
+When I was a teenager, I remember my baby brother crawling towards the hot stove to touch it.
 He was curious.
 However, he was also in route to burn himself.
 Being a good big brother, I pulled him away from the hot stove and said “No!”
 “Hot!”

-As soon the baby was at a safe distance, he was released back to the floor.
+As soon as the baby was at a safe distance, he was released back to the floor.
 Immediately, he began crawling back to the stove and had a meltdown when he was pulled away again.
 He did not understand why he was being prevented from touching something he just wanted to explore.

 The baby saw what he wanted, and I knew much more perfectly that it would hurt him.
 God works in the same way with us.
 He sees things that we do not, and He understands perfectly what is good for us – even when we don’t.

 If God had answered my prayers and let me date half of the girlfriends I desired, I would be miserable today.
 While I was angry at God here and there, I am now very thankful that God did not allow me to possess those things which were not good for me.
-After all, i may have never met my wife!
+After all, I may have never met my wife!

 In short: God does say yes, and He does answer prayers.
 However, He also says no but always for a good reason.